 Millions of individuals suffer from urinary incontinence each year, but the senior population is most directly hit.
 Sadly, this is an issue that is often ignored by the individual affected out of embarrassment or shame.
-Urinary incontinence is not an easy issue to tackle with anyone, and there are specific steps that must be taken in order to help maximize receptiveness to the idea of adult diapers.
-In the following piece, we will take a look at some of the steps you can take to convince a senior to wear adult diapers with dignity and respect.
+Urinary incontinence is not an easy issue to tackle with anyone, and there are specific steps that must be taken in order to help maximize receptiveness to the idea of adult diapers or incontinence pads with belt.
+In the following piece, we will take a look at some of the steps you can take to convince a senior to wear incontinence diapers for elderly with dignity and respect.

 The term “urinary incontinence” refers to the involuntary leakage of urine due to a weakening of the urinary sphincter muscle.
 The weakening does not only affect the elderly as, but it is common in seniors as muscles in the body weaken with age.

 Can It Be Treated?